 - API Security Patterns - Maps access models to API execution: object-level checks, token policies and deny-by-default controls.

-- Secrets Management Patterns - Connects service identities with secure secret delivery for policy engines and runtime authorization controls.
+- Secrets Management Patterns - Connects service identities with secure secret delivery for policy engines and runtime controls.

 - Data Governance & Compliance - Extends the topic with data classification, auditability and compliance requirements for access governance.